Plant A Row Grow A Row

 WHICH CROPS ARE BEST FOR DONATION?

-Root vegetables are best; however any produce that can be easily handled and stored, including broccoli, cabbage, carrots, peas, beans, tomatoes, radishes, parsnips, sweet peppers and summer squash (including zucchini) are welcome.
+Root vegetables are best; however, any produce that can be easily handled and stored, including broccoli, cabbage, carrots, peas, beans, tomatoes, radishes, parsnips, sweet peppers, and summer squash (including zucchini) are welcome.
 Your donation, whether it’s a handful of green beans, a bag of tomatoes, a truckload of zucchini, etc. will be appreciated and put to good use.
-Simply remove most of the garden dirt and bring your vegetable to Edmonton’s Food Bank at 11508-120 Street (Monday to Saturday between 8:30 a.m. and 4:30 p.m.).
+Simply remove most of the garden dirt and bring your vegetables to Edmonton’s Food Bank at 11508-120 Street (Monday to Thursday between 8:30 a.m. and 8:00 p.m. and Friday to Saturday between 8:30 a.m. and 4:30 p.m.).

 Plant A Row Grow A Row (PARGAR) Muttart Garden

-YYC began its’ involvement with the Edmonton Food Bank in the spring of 2007 when they began volunteering by making food hampers.
+YYC began its involvement with the Edmonton Food Bank in the spring of 2007 when they began volunteering by making food hampers.
 The summer of 2008 was the first season they tended to the Edmonton Food Bank’s community garden at the Muttart and 2013 marked the sixth year of this partnership.
-During the 2014 PARGAR project, 15 youth volunteered more than 65 hours of their time by planting, nurturing and harvesting which resulted in more than 300 pounds of fresh produce which was delivered to the Food Bank.
+During the 2014 PARGAR project, 15 youth volunteered more than 65 hours of their time by planting, nurturing, and harvesting, which resulted in more than 300 pounds of fresh produce delivered to the Food Bank.